manncodes/ig-stories-covid-resoures/README.md

 # ig-stories-covid-resoures
-scraper for fetching urgent needs from influencer's IG stories and keeping a realtime update on it.
+Scraper for fetching urgent needs from influencer's IG stories and keeping a realtime update on it.
+!
+Contact me for the Configuration file.
+!
+Open for Collaboration

 # Currently Done:
  - Fetch IG Stories from influencers